 The native Eastern hemlock (Tsuga canadensis) thrives in cool, moist woodlands along the banks of streams and creeks, and often on the north-facing slope of a hillside.
 Beyond Bussey Hill lies Hemlock Hill, where an old grove of hemlocks gives the shaded hillside a prehistoric feel.

-Thousands of years of relatively little disturbance allowed Hemlock Hill to mature to a climax forest which is a relatively stable and undisturbed plant community that has evolved through stages and adapted to its environment.
+Thousands of years of little disturbance allowed Hemlock Hill to mature to a climax forest which is a relatively stable and undisturbed plant community that has evolved through stages and adapted to its environment.
+Before the Arboretum was established, most of the land was cleared for farming purposes; except for Hemlock Hill.
+Although some trees had been cut for lumber, the area had never been entirely cleared, because its steep rocky slopes were unsuitable even for pasturage.